Frequently Asked Questions

 Your Food Cart Tour ticket includes 5-6 generous tastings from different food carts and trucks, your knowledgeable and helpful guide, a postcard map of the neighborhood and the vendors you visit, and a bottle of water.

-Midtown Food Cart Tours meet at the northwest corner of 42nd St and Sixth Avenue in front of the Bank of America Tower.
+Midtown Food Cart Tours meet on the west side of 6th Avenue in the middle of the block between 42nd and 43rd Streets in front of the Bank of America Tower.
 This is located in close proximity to subway stations at 42 St-Bryant Park (B,D,F,M), 5th Ave (7), and Times Sq-42 St (N,Q,R,S,1,2,3,7).

 Financial District Food Cart Tours meet just outside the doors of the public atrium at 60 Wall Street.
 This is located in close proximity to subway stations at Wall St (2,3), Wall St (4,5), Fulton St (A,C,J,2,3,4,5), Broad St (J), and Whitehall St (R).